Pine Ridge Indian Reservation: Economy

 Most employment on the reservation is provided by community institutions, such as the tribal Oglala Lakota College, and other schools; the Bureau of Indian Affairs (BIA); and the U.S. Indian Health Service (IHS).
-In October 2016 the tribe opened an 80-bed nursing home; at full operation it will employ 100 staff.
-The tribe is working on a justice center and has advertised an art competition for works for its spaces, to include the tribal courts and a restorative justice courtroom.
+In October 2016, the tribe opened an 80-bed nursing home; at full operation, it should employ 100 staff.
+The tribe is working on building a justice center and has advertised an art competition to decorate its spaces, including the tribal courts and a restorative justice courtroom.

 Enterprises owned by the Oglala Sioux tribe include the Prairie Wind Casino, a Parks and Recreation Department, guided hunting, and cattle ranching and farming.
 The Oglala Sioux Tribe also operates the White River Visitor Center near the Badlands National Park.
 It has one radio station, KILI-FM in Porcupine.

 In 1973 at the time of the Wounded Knee Incident, not one Native American worked for a South Dakota newspaper.
 In 1981 the Lakota journalist Tim Giago founded and published the independent Lakota Times on the reservation.
 (Most such newspapers have been owned by tribal governments.)
 He renamed it Indian Country Today in 1992, as he was providing more national coverage of Native American news.

 In 1998 he sold the paper to the Oneida Nation; it was then the largest independent Native American paper in the country.
 It continues to operate the paper as part of a media network; Indian Country Today features regular political coverage that notes the increasing number of Native Americans gaining office at the local and state levels.
 Giago founded the Native American Journalists Association (NAJA) and has worked to recruit Native American students into journalism through its foundation, as well as to establish Indian studies in journalism schools.

 Connie Smith started the Lakota Country Times, a weekly newspaper which she owns.
 It is the official legal newspaper for the Pine Ridge and Rosebud reservations.
 It also publishes material online.
 In 2009 it won first place for general excellence of its website from NAJA, and in 2010 won three prizes, including two for best articles.

 Lakota Federal Credit Union, established to serve the financial needs of residents of the reservation, was established in 2012.